 Stackato is a private PaaS solution developed by ActiveState.
 The Python agent can be used in conjunction with Stackato by following the steps outlined below.

-The instructions here require you to use at least version 0.6 of the Stackato VM image.
+The instructions here require you to use version 0.6 or higher of the Stackato VM image.
 If you use an older version of the Stackato VM image you will need to upgrade.

 You would then perform the